MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/topics-page.md

 > ![Display Topics page](media/topics-nav.png)

 Customer Service Insights uses artificial intelligence technology to group related support cases as topics and display them on the Topics page in order of the number of cases associated with each topic.
-It shows all topics that contain three or more cases.
+The Topics page shows all topics that contain three or more cases.

 > ![Topics page](media/topics-page.png)